Setting up your eExam space for online supervision

 - background noise must be kept to a minimum.

 - You can’t reschedule your eExam session.
-You must take your eExam on the date and time outlined in your exam timetable in WES or as instructed by your academic for in-semester tests.
+You must take your eExam on the date and time outlined in your exam timetable or as instructed by your academic for in-semester tests.

 - Once you click Join Supervisor, video recording of your exam session will start.

 - By starting your online exam session, you’re confirming that you’re well enough to take the exam.
 If you become unwell during your exam, you must immediately notify your online supervisor.

 - You must stay in sight of your webcam throughout the eExam session.
 If you ask to leave the room to use the toilet, you’ll be required to leave your phone in front of the camera so it’s visible.
 The session will continue to be recorded while you’re out of the room.